udnie/dots/README.md

 ## Changes
 **June 2021:**
 Decided to change things around again and reassigned some keys from February changes.
 In dropCanvas **'R'**, for run, replaces **'P'** for play.
 Typing **'R'** on a blank screen will run the demo or any play file you've set in dotsShared under 'runThis'. **'P'** will toggle paths replacing **'O'** - from February again.
 In pathMaker **'P'**, under wayPoint to show pointItems, has been replaced with **'V'** to view pointItems.
 Changed statusbar color.
 No video.
 The annoyance still persists.
-Still working on it
+Still working on it.

 **April 2021:**